open-spaced-repetition/fsrs4anki/README.md

 The optimizer applies *Maximum Likelihood Estimation* and *Backpropagation Through Time* to estimate the stability of memory and learn the laws of memory from time-series review logs.
 Then, it can find the optimal retention to minimize the repetitions via the stochastic shortest path algorithm.

-For more detail on the mechanism of the FSRS algorithm, please see this paper: [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/).
+For more detail on the mechanism of the FSRS algorithm, please see my papers: [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/) and [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory](https://doi.org/10.1109/TKDE.2023.3251721).

 [FSRS4Anki Helper](https://github.com/open-spaced-repetition/fsrs4anki-helper) is an Anki add-on that supports the FSRS4Anki Scheduler.
 It has five features:
 1. **Reschedule** cards based on their entire review histories.